-First, you'll see that the Remaining Balance for Harvard, the amount for Moms and Dads to pay or for students and parents to borrow, is a negative number.
-Negative Remaining Balances only occur when especially generous colleges have lower expectations of Student Work than the standard used in this site, and negative Remaining Balances are not refunded to students or their parents.
-Next, you'll see that the difference in the Remaining Balance amounts between Harvard and Berkeley is huge, $61,412 per year.
-Since the Expected Family Contribution for my middle income sample family for 2017/2018 was $4,433 and since we assume that any amount of Remaining Balance above the EFC must be borrowed, the difference in the amount of expected loans between the two schools is equally stark.
-No loans at all are expected per year at Harvard; but $55,088 in loans per year are expected at Berkeley, which works out $220,352 in loans over four years.
-Now, let's shift to our "2017/2018 California Bookends" for my middle income sample family, this time assuming a resident family from California.
+First, you'll see that the Stabilized Net Cost (SNC) for Harvard, the amount for Moms and Dads to pay or for students and parents to borrow, is a negative number.
+Negative SNCs only occur when especially generous colleges have lower expectations of Student Work than the standard used in this site, and negative SNCs are not refunded to students or their parents.
+And, if you take a look at the Compilations on my Results page, and if you track the lowest SNCs for both income groups for the five previous years on my Archives page, you'll see that Harvard isn't alone in expecting no parental payments at all from middle and lower income families.
+Next, you'll see that the difference in the Stabilized Net Costs between Harvard and Berkeley is huge, $65,678 per year.
+Since the Expected Family Contribution for my middle income sample family for 2019/2020 was $4,326 and since we assume that any amount of Stabilized Net Cost above the EFC must be borrowed, the difference in the amount of expected loans between the two schools is equally stark.
+No loans at all were expected per year at Harvard; but $59,309 in loans per year were expected at Berkeley, an amount that almost equals that family's Adjusted Gross Income, working out to an incredible $237,236 in loans over four years, a new record for this site.
+Now, let's shift to our "2019/2020 California Bookends" for my middle income sample family, this time assuming a resident family from California.
 Here we will Bookend the costs and aid at Harvard with the costs and aid for non-resident students at the University of Washington.

-Of course, our input data was unchanged except for the state of residence of the applicant, so Harvard has the same data as before, and the distance between it and the other Bookend is huge once again.
-The Remaining Balance for non-resident students at the University of Washington was $42,276 more per year than at Harvard.
-After deducting the $4,433 EFC, that left $41,843 in expected loans per year, meaning a total of $167,372 in loans over four years.
+Of course, our input data was unchanged except for the state of residence of the applicant, so Harvard has the same data as before, and the distance between it and the other Bookend is a little bit less, but still enormous.
+The Stabilized Net Cost for non-resident students at the University of Washington was $42,767 which is $44,810 more per year than at Harvard.
+After deducting my sample family's EFC of $4,326 from its Stabilized Net Cost that left $38,441 in expected loans per year, meaning a ridiculous total of $153,764 in loans over four years.

-Here again are a Word version of my Apple-to-Apples template for your own college cost comparisons along with a Word version of my data input pages you can use for your own family:
+Here again are Word versions of my Apple-to-Apples templates for your own college costs and expected loans along with a Word version of my blank data input pages that you can download for use by your own family: